Xavier rallies past Texas A&M for 1st NIT title since 1958 | WTOP News

 Hayes took over when head coach Travis Steele was fired following Xavier’s victory over Cleveland State in the first round of the NIT.

 Sean Miller, the former Arizona coach, was hired for his second stint at Xavier and will now take charge of the program.
-A smiling Miller watched from the MSG stands Thursday night.
+A smiling Miller, who also coached the Musketeers from 2004-09, watched from the MSG stands Thursday night.

+Radford finished with 15 points and Hassan Diarra, a New York City native, added 12 for the Aggies.

 Texas A&M had a 10-point lead, its largest of the night, late in the first half.